SignalK/instrumentpanel/README.md

 For iOS user:
 =============
-In `edit mode` for draging or resizing a widget, click one or twice on the center of the widget to get focus on it and after you can drag or resize widget with grid's scroll locked.
+On an unlocked grid, to drag or to resize a widget, first click once or twice in the center of the widget to bring focus to it and then you can drag or resize the widget with the screen's scroll locked.
-If you don't click before on center of the widget, the grid scroll before you can drag or resize widget.
+If you don't click first in the center of the widget, the page starts scrolling before you can drag or resize the widget.
-For scrolling the grid, it's better to do by the left side even if vertical scroll bar is on the right side.
+To scroll the grid, it's easiest to do it from the left side even if the vertical scroll bar is to the right side.
-In vertical scrolling by the the right side, you risk resizing the widget instead of scrolling the grid.
+Using the vertical scrollbar on the right side, you risk resizing a widget instead of scrolling the page.

 For Developers
 ==============